44670/desmume-wasm/README.md

 # Microphone

 Press 'R' will send a waveform to microphone.
 It *may* be useful for playing some games.
+Additionally, you can press 'E' to use your microphone, but this is an early access feature, which is experimental, and you will have to enable it manually.